 We can do this by avoiding gatherings of more than 25 people, and even in smaller gatherings practicing “micro social distancing”, which includes remaining at least 3 feet apart and frequent hand washing.

-Given all this information, and after meeting as an Overseer team last night, after much prayer and discussion Highrock has decided to suspend in-person Sunday services and all gatherings of 25+ people at least until March 25th, at which time we will re-evaluate the situation and make plans accordingly.
+Given all this information, and after meeting with The Board last night, after much prayer and discussion Highrock has decided to suspend in-person Sunday services and all gatherings of 25+ people at least until March 25th, at which time we will re-evaluate the situation and make plans accordingly.
 In the interim, we will be exploring ways to have a virtual service.
 This means that smaller things (the partnership class, youth group, moving out of FBC this Sunday) are all still ON, but larger things (Sunday services, Shabbat dinners, etc.) will be on hiatus.

 While I am saddened by the prospect of sacrificing many of our beloved and meaningful regular gatherings, I wonder what new invitations God may be giving you personally and us collectively in this season.